Weathering the Storm: A Guide to Preparing for Disaster and Finding Disaster Assistance for your Farm or Ranch

 Risk-Management Assessments and Farm-Safety Plans

 Recordkeeping is good for knowing where the farm or ranch has been and what its current situation is regarding disasters.
 Risk-management assessments let you pull back the curtain on the future and understand what kind of situation your farm could experience in the event of a disaster.
 The New England Small Farm Institute created a basic assessment that you can work through when you have the time.
-You can find it on the website.
 The authors recommend running through the assessment every year or two to account for the most recent changes to your farm or ranch.

 The assessment covers five areas of farm and ranch operations and asks the user to rank the risks on a scale of low-medium-high: